qulle/angular-13-dynamic-runtime-json-config/README.md

 # Angular 13 Dynamic Runtime JSON Config

 ## About
-In this repository i describe how to:
+This repo is not intended as a full reference for how to build good structures in an Angular application.
+This is the bare minimum MVP for showing three concepts.
+The concepts are how to:

-1. create a small application that uses lazy-loaded-modules in the router.
+1. use lazy-loaded-modules in the router.

-2. load application-settings from JSON/API endpoints without the need for re-deployment of the application.
+2. load runtime application configuration from JSON/API endpoints at application startup.

-3. create a Toast Service that with one line of code dynamically can create toast messages at any state of the application.
+3. create a Toast Service that with one-line-of-code dynamically can create toast messages at any state of the application.

 ## 1. ROUTING
-Follow this list to properly set up routing with lazy-loading.
+Follow this list to set up routing with lazy-loading.

 1.1 Configure main router
 ```typescript